suri14878/Fair-Efficient-Vision/README.md

 If you use this project, please cite as follows:

 Noor, Awaiz, Hassan, Zohaib, & Kumar, Surender .
-(2024). *FAIR-EFFICIENT-VISION: Efficient and Fair Detection of Glaucoma & Diabetic Retinopathy*.
+(2024). **FAIR-EFFICIENT-VISION: Efficient and Fair Detection of Glaucoma & Diabetic Retinopathy**.
 GitHub.
 Retrieved from https://github.com/Awaiz27/Fair-Efficient-Vision

 ## License

-This project is licensed under the Apache License 2.0 -
+This project is licensed under the Apache License 2.0.